duttabhishek0/NetworkBound-OfflineCaching/README.md

 <a href="https://opensource.org/licenses/Apache-2.0"><img alt="License" src="https://img.shields.io/github/license/duttabhishek0/NetworkBound-OfflineCaching"/></a>

 <br>

+> [!WARNING]
+> This project is no more maintained.
+Expect some minor bugs/ compatibility issues

 An android app to  demonstrate offline caching capabilities offered by JetPack Libraries.
 <a href = "https://www.geeksforgeeks.org/how-to-implement-offline-caching-using-networkboundresource-in-android/" >Link </a>to Geeksforgeeks article.